 The learning benefits of student research have been of scholarly interest for years (Obwegeser & Papadopoulos, 2016).
-Different means of involving students have been suggested with an emphasis on integrating research activities into existing course structures (Tams, 2014).
+Different means of involving students have been suggested, emphasizing integrating research activities into existing course structures (Tams, 2014).
 According to the AIS Global IS Education Report, some universities integrate student research into their educational offerings (vom Brocke et al., 2020), for example, through the Research Experiences for Undergraduates (REU) program (Granger et al., 2006), which supports undergraduate students' active participation in the areas of research funded by the National Science Foundation.
 However, knowledge of how to involve students in practice-relevant research and, in turn, strengthen their competencies toward becoming knowledgeable and competent practitioners is lacking.
 Whereas extant literature focuses on incorporating research activities into existing courses (Holland & Garfield, 2012; Mustafa, 2004; Obwegeser & Papadopoulos, 2016), this paper contributes to state-of-the-art knowledge of student research (Symonds & Cater-Steel, 2009; van Toorn et al., 2011).

 Recently, educational institutions are moving from a teacher-centered educational paradigm to a learner-centered paradigm (Saulnier et al., 2008).
 The learner-centered paradigm is particularly important in IS education because it allows for the flexible integration of new knowledge into teaching practices (Landry et al., 2019) to bridge the gap between academic research and real-world practice.
-Student research allows for this integration (Saulnier et al., 2008) and encourages "faculty to participate in a community of practice centered on learnercentered, outcomes-based approaches for IS" (Landry et al., 2019, p.
+Student research allows for this integration (Saulnier et al., 2008) and encourages "faculty to participate in a community of practice centered on learner-centered, outcomes-based approaches for IS" (Landry et al., 2019, p.
 178).

-I address the need for knowledge of how to involve students in practice-relevant research by discussing my experiences with the research apprenticeship model.
-This model entails participation in real-world projects and masterapprentice collaboration through which students learn the ropes of research and acquire practicerelevant knowledge and competencies.
-I evaluate the model from a student, i.e., a learnercentered, perspective through a survey.
-The paper is guided by the following research question: To what extent does research apprenticeship support the acquisition of IS practice-relevant knowledge and competencies?
-I present and discuss the survey results and their implication, and I provide suggestions for both educators and practitioners.
+In (Müller, 2022), I address the need for knowledge of how to involve students in practicerelevant research by discussing my experiences with the research apprenticeship model.
+This model entails participation in real-world projects and master-apprentice collaboration through which students learn the ropes of research and practice-relevant acquire knowledge competencies.
+In this paper, I evaluate the model from a student, i.e., a learner-centered, perspective through a survey, guided by the following research question: To what extent does research apprenticeship support the acquisition of practice-relevant knowledge competencies?
+I present and discuss the survey results and their implications and provide suggestions for educators and practitioners.
+As a result, the paper has two main contributions: (1) it showcases the features of the research apprenticeship model that bridge practice and research, and (2) it expounds on the learning process, which is described as legitimate peripheral participation, which fosters knowledge and competencies relevant to both research and practice.